 Don’t skip the sunset while visiting the beach.
 Although there are no bean bags like on other beaches, the sunset here isn’t disappointing.
 Around 5:30 PM, locals and guests will start flocking to the beach for the sun.

 The sun will go down at around 6:15-6:20 PM.
 One can see how splendid the sky color combination creates the view.
-Witness how the dusk sky turns from yellow, to orange, then leaving the spectators with a total dark sky.
+Witness how the dusk sky turns from yellow to orange, then leaves the spectators with a dark sky.

 Food Stall And Dish

 The beach has several local warungs where people can get snacks and meals to munch.
 Commonly the warungs serve fried rice, fried noodles, and wraps as their menu.
 Vegetable fried rice and noodles are safe options for vegetarians.
 These meals range from Rp25.000 to Rp30.000.

 As for wraps, there are plenty of options.
 Chicken avocado wraps, BLT (Bacon Lettuce Tomato) wraps, grilled veg and goat cheese are some examples.
 The dish is all served with salad and fries.
 The price is higher than rice and noodle meals, which are around Rp55.000 to 65.000.

 For drinks, get several tropical seasonal fruit juices.
 Beers, soft drinks, and coconuts are available too.
 For beverages, fresh fruit juice cost Rp25.000 to Rp30.000.
 The price for a bottle of beer is around Rp30.000-Rp40.000 depending on the size and brand.
 Soft drinks, mineral water, and young coconut cost around Rp10.000 to Rp30.000.

 See: Suluban Beach Attraction & How To Get To Suluban Beach.